reza1984/R2.ShopNet/docs/Admin-Dashboard-Design-Comparison.md

-# TailAdmin Design Comparison
+# Tailwind Dashboard Design Comparison

-This document provides a visual and functional comparison between the current Angular Material design and the proposed TailAdmin-inspired design.
+This document provides a visual and functional comparison between the current Angular Material design and the proposed Tailwind Dashboard design.

 ## Layout Comparison